jcwons/github-blogs/_posts/2025-05-05-Playing with Fire Part 2: Using Satellite images and Cellular Automata to predict Wildfire Spread.md

 - **Vegetation moisture stress**
 - **Vegetation type**

-In this current version of the model, fires mostly stopped due to **unfavourable wind conditions** and **high NDVI** (dense and likely moist vegetation).
+In the model, fires mostly stopped due to **unfavourable wind conditions** and **high NDVI** (dense and likely moist vegetation).
 Incorporating moisture-related factors explicitly would likely improve realism even further.

-## Reflections and Next Steps

-Cellular automata proved to be a simple yet effective approach to modeling wildfire spread — especially when detailed knowledge of combustion processes or vegetation behavior is limited.
-The core logic is easy to implement, and with only a few parameters, the model produced fairly realistic results.
+In the comparison, there are a couple of patches that didn't burn in the actual fire but almost always burnt in the simulation.
+That means there is some effect that was not captured.

+The speed of the fire spread, i.e., how much distance the fire covers per time step, is something that needs more consideration.
+Currently, the model spreads 1 cell (250m) per hour.
+We could use the VIIRS fire detection data to measure how long it took the fire to spread from the ignition point to the outer edge of the fire scar and measure the distance.
+From this, we could get an indicator of how fast the fire spreads.

+Another thing to consider is for how long the fire burns (this probably depends on the NDVI).
+Currently, the fire always turns off after 1 time step (1 hour).
+In a more realistic model, a cell would burn for longer than 1 time step with a smaller overall spread possibility.
+This would mean fire spreads faster if it is supported by the wind.
+I could spread every time step.
+While against the wind or without wind, it might still spread, but at a slower rate, maybe every 2-3 time steps.

+There are many more ways to improve, but I wanted to highlight these points above.

-### Improvements and Expansion
+### Recap and Possible Application

-The next logical step is to incorporate more environmental data, such as:
-- **Humidity**
-- **Temperature**
-- **Precipitation**
-- **Vegetation type or moisture stress**

-This would require additional remote sensing work and research into which parameters truly influence fire behavior, beyond NDVI alone.
-A more advanced model could then be tested against the same fire for comparison.

-Ultimately, the goal would be to build a **catalog of fires** — including ignition dates, burnt area masks, and fire durations — which can serve as training data for a more generalizable model.
-At the moment, the model has only been tuned to one specific fire.
-As a result, it likely won't generalize well to others.

-A more robust approach would involve using a machine learning pipeline:
+The final goal of such simulations would be to predict the spread of fires either while their burning or to better understand high-risk areas.
+To get this model to this level of robustness, we need to train it on many many wildfires.
+To do so, a  **catalogue of fires** — including ignition dates, burnt area masks, and fire durations — would need to be created.
+The results of the first blog post can be used to build a pipeline that creates this catalogue, given the ignition date and approximate burn area.

+At the moment, our model is good at predicting this particular fire, but it will very likely perform much worse on other fires.
+To get a model that can accurately predict the spread of any fire, we need to train it on many fires.
+We can follow the usual machine learning methodology.:
+0. **Split** the dataset into a train and test dataset.
 1. **Train** the model on many fires.
-2. **Evaluate** on a separate test set.
+2. **Evaluate** on a separate test set of fires.
-3. **Validate** whether the model generalizes well to new fire events.
+3. **Validate** whether the model generalises well to new fire events.

 If successful, the model could be used to:
-- Study how **climate change** affects wildfire behavior (e.g., under hotter, drier conditions).
+- Study how **climate change** affects wildfire behaviour (e.g., under hotter, drier conditions).
 - Predict **fire paths** for use in **preventative burns** or emergency response planning.

-### Final Thoughts

-This project was a fantastic introduction to **remote sensing**.
-About 90% of the time was spent framing the problem and acquiring clean data.
-Once that was done, the fire simulation itself was implemented in just one evening.

-While the GUIs of Google Earth Engine and NASA Earth Data were intuitive, working with their **Python APIs** was initially challenging — but worthwhile.
-I can now access remote sensing datasets directly from Python, which massively improves workflow efficiency.

-The cellular automaton model may have worked a bit too well on this one dataset, but that’s also the beauty of semi-empirical models.
-I’m a big fan of combining simple, interpretable concepts — like wind, slope, and NDVI — and seeing how far they can take you with just one fitting step.

-This project was a proof of concept — and a fun one at that.
+Overall, I am really happy with the result of this little project.
+The progress was really slow in the beginning when gathering data and getting used to the different APIs.
+Once the data was ready, the rest went quite smoothly without any major hiccups.